BLOG

 WordPress Activity Log

 You can filter the logs by time, topic, roles, and action.
-This dashboard is the USP of this nifty plugin, as the plugin does not offer any more customization than the time to keep the logs.
+This dashboard is the USP of this nifty plugin, as the plugin offers no more customization than the time to keep the logs.

 WordPress Activity Log

-We have been using the Activity Log plugin for one year; the plugin provides a clean and comprehensive monitoring dashboard.
-Only a few plugins offer search and filter options for logs within the WordPress dashboard.
-It is typically a premium feature.
+We have been using the Activity Log plugin for one year.
+The plugin provides a clean and comprehensive monitoring dashboard.
+Only a few plugins offer search and filter options for logs within the WordPress dashboard, and this is typically a premium feature.

 WP Activity Log